Post

 }

-The dependency result depends on input holds regardless of what T is.
-Type constraints might affect which methods are available, but Roslyn’s semantic model resolves that.
+“result depends on input” holds whatever T turns out to be.
+Constraints might decide which methods are available, and Roslyn’s semantic model resolves that.

 1